-Career Counselling: Interested in perusing your education, but not sure what to take?
+Career Counselling: Interested in pursuing your education, but not sure what to take?
 Details about upcoming fall programs and classes can be found on our website northwestcollege.ca or call to book an appointment to speak with our career counsellor (Battlefords Campus) 306-937-5100 or, (Meadow Lake Campus) 306-234-5100.

 Meadow Lake Residence: Residence units will be open to students.
-For inquiries about available units, please contact the ML Campus at 306-234-5100.
+For inquiries about available units, please contact the Meadow Lake Campus at 306-234-5100.

 GRANTS & FUNDING